-My name is Katherine Pelletreau and I am the Executive Director of the Maine Association of Health Plans (MeAHP).
-MeAHP has five members including Aetna, Anthem Blue Cross and Blue Shield, Cigna, Community Health Options and Harvard Pilgrim Health Care.
+The Maine Association of Health Plans (MeAHP) has five members including Aetna, Anthem Blue Cross and Blue Shield, Cigna, Community Health Options and Harvard Pilgrim Health Care.
 Collectively, MeAHP's members provide or administer health insurance coverage to over 600,000 Maine people.
-The organization's mission is to improve the health of Maine people by promoting affordable, safe and coordinated healthcare.
+The organization's mission is to improve the health of Maine people by promoting affordable, safe, and coordinated healthcare.